Searching for a great place to raise a family in the vast Lone Star State can be daunting – here’s where to look and why.

 For this research, the criteria used included: quality public schools, safety from crime, a high proportion of families with children in the community, many adults with college or even advanced degrees, many families who own their homes, and homes that are predominantly single-family residences (regardless of the urban, suburban, or rural setting).

 Why these criteria?
 “Homeownership is important because research has shown that it helps keep crime lower, and represents an investment in the location by those living there,” says Dr. Schiller.
 High educational attainment by adults in the community is a good indicator that the populace places a high degree of importance on education, and is well equipped to make key decisions about the future of the community.
 Many families with children in a town signifies that other families have selected it as a good place to raise their children, helps promote a family-friendly environment with good social networks for both children and their parents, and creates a natural constituency for maintaining aspects of the community that are important to families.
 “Many parents, regardless of the type of dwelling they live in, state that they prefer a single-family home for raising their children, replete with space to play indoors and out, and so this research included the predominance of single-family homes as one of its measures,” says Dr. Schiller.
 Both demographers and parents agree that safety from crime is important for raising children, both because of physical safety, but also to promote trust among members of the community.

 Unlock the NeighborhoodScout Pro report for your address:

-Keeping these important criteria in mind, here are NeighborhoodScout’s Top 10 Best Towns for Families with children in Texas, and the number of high-paying jobs within 20 minutes of each town:
+Keeping these important criteria in mind, here are NeighborhoodScout’s Top 10 Best Towns for Families with children in Texas for 2017, and the number of high-paying jobs within 20 minutes of each town: